 Rule: Noncompliance “may” lead to suspension or termination of grant or contract funding and “can” be considered in future funding decisions.

 AllTrials comment: This is disappointingly weak.
 All the good elements in NIH’s policy may come to nothing if these rules are not consistently and effectively enforced.
-Both tax payers and patients deserve better.
+Both patients and tax payers deserve better.